 Tyrric swallowed dryly.
 “And if she drops you?”

 Keelath barked a laugh.
 “Oh, she will!
 That’s the point, brother.
-We can’t grow if we don’t make mistakes along the way.
+We can’t grow if we don’t make mistakes sometimes.
 It is like, hmm, pruning this hedge.
 You have to cut it back so it will grow out, yes?”

 Tyrric grunted.
 “That’s not really how it works.”